 Targeting the Oxytocin System: New Pharmacotherapeutic Approaches (Werry et al., Trends Pharmacol.
 Sci., 2019)

 Our researchers are working to tackle the spread of infectious diseases and overcome drug resistance by discovering new targets and lead compounds for tuberculosis, malaria and fungal infections.
-This research is in collaboration with the Marie Bashir Institute for Infection Diseases.
+This research is in collaboration with the Sydney Institute for Infectious Diseases.

-We are also supporting urgent research into COVID-19 drug discovery through platfoms for drug screening and protein production and a seed funding program in partnership with the Marie Bashir Institute.
+We are also supporting urgent research into antimicrobial and COVID-19 drug discovery through platforms for drug screening and protein production and a seed funding program in partnership with Sydney Institute for Infectious Diseases.

 Reverse Chemical Proteomics Identifies an Unanticipated Human Target of the Antimalarial Artesunate (Gotsbacher et al., JACS, 2019)